-Health #1 Food, Drug and Cosmetic Law #1 January 28, 2015
+Health #1-A Food, Drug and Cosmetic Law #1-A February 2, 2015

-As members of the New York State Bar Association Health Law Section, Committee on Medical Research and Biotechnology, and Food, Drug and Cosmetic Law Section we are pleased to offer these comments on the U.S. Food and Drug Administration (FDA) Guidance entitled "Framework for Regulatory Oversight of Laboratory Developed Tests (LDTs)" issued on October 3, 2014.
+As members of the New York State Bar Association Health Law Section, Committee on Medical Research and Biotechnology, and the Food, Drug and Cosmetic Law Section we are pleased to offer these comments on the U.S. Food and Drug Administration (FDA) Guidance entitled "Framework for Regulatory Oversight of Laboratory Developed Tests (LDTs)" issued on October 3, 2014.